Pregnant Kate Hudson, Inspired By Kim Kardashian, Struts Her Belly On The Red Carpet

 Though Fujikawa went to NYU, he’s originally from Los Angeles, and as his last name indicates, he’s half-Japanese (his father’s side of the family is originally from Japan).

-We wish Kate Hudson all the best with her new relationship and the remainder of her pregnancy!
+We wish Kate Hudson all the best with her new relationship and the remainder of her pregnancy.